PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 ## Production Environment

-Production environment is exactly the same as Tests environment.
+Production environment works exactly the same as Tests environment with one *only* diference: all requests for charge a card, are processed thru the card processor, so charges are applied.

-Once you have developed and tested your application and it works OK in Tests environment and you're ready to migrate it to production environment, do so, just consider these important points:
+Once you have developed and tested your application and it works OK in Tests environment and you're ready to deploy it to production environment, do so, just **consider these important points**:

  - Requests' format **is the same**
- - Endpoints' URL **are not the same** (se following table)
+ - Endpoints' URL **are not the same** (see following table)
  - Change your two API keys to the Production set values
  - **EVERY REQUEST MADE WITHIN THIS ENVIRONMENT WILL DERIVATE IN A CHARGE [$$$!]
 TO THE CREDIT CARD** Ultimately, this is what we want, right?
 Just **be cautious**.